a-r-t/SER-225-Game-Platformer/docs/GameCodeDetails/GameCodeDetailsSubSections/level.md

 Documentation for the `Player` class can be found [here](./player.md).

-Documentation for usage of the Map Editor can be found [here]().
+Documentation for usage of the Map Editor can be found [here](../../MapEditor/map-editor.md).

 ## The Level package

-The `Level` package in this project contains all the "core" classes and game logic necessary for the platformer game to play out.
+The `Level` package in this project contains all the "core" classes and game logic necessary for the main game to play out.
 Many of the classes found in the `Level` package exist solely to be extended from.
-You can think of them as templates -- examples of this include the
-`Player`, `Enemy`, `NPC`, `EnhancedMapTile`, and `Tileset` classes.
+You can think of such classes as templates -- examples of this include the `Player`, `NPC`, `EnhancedMapTile`, and `Tileset` classes.